ardalis/Ardalis.Extensions/README.md

 ## Benchmarks

-To run the all of the benchmarks, run the following command from the benchmarks project folder:
+To run all of the benchmarks, run the following command from the benchmarks project folder:

 ```ps
 dotnet run -c Release